eggsyntax/datawalk/README.md

 (datawalk.core/repl my-data-structure)
 ```

-In Clojure and ClojureScript, we spend a lot of time investigating and
+In Clojure and ClojureScript, we spend a lot of time exploring and manipulating
-manipulating ordinary data structures, sometimes enormous ones.
-I've spent quite
+data structures, sometimes enormous ones.
+I've whiled away innumerable hours at
-a lot of time at the REPL navigating through complex nested data structures,
+the REPL navigating through complex nested data structures, often heavily-nested
-often heavily-nested maps with long namespaced keys.
-I prefer to minimize the
+maps with long namespaced keys.
+I prefer to minimize the amount of typing I have
-amount of typing I have to do for repetitive tasks, and this is certainly one of
+to do for repetitive tasks, and this is certainly one of those tasks.
-those tasks.

 So datawalk pretty-prints the top level of your data structure, and then lets
 you drill down repeatedly, typically with just a single keystroke (the number